 In my experience, it's doubtful they're going to get rid of that arrest under this Penal Code Section because the police will say there was a factual basis to arrest you.
 The fact that the prosecutors didn't file charges against you is not our problem, and we're not going to grant your petition.

 So, the bottom line is that if you're going to try to file a Petition for Factual Innocence under Penal Code Section 851.8, you've got to have an attorney do it, otherwise in my opinion, you have no chance to get it granted because it has to be filed the right way.
 It has to be prosecuted the right way, and if it's not filed the right way, then I would say you have almost zero chance to get it granted.

 What do you do if your Petition for Factual Innocence is Denied

 After you file your Petition for Factual Innocence with the police agency that arrested you, if it's denied, your next move would be to file a motion with the court where your case would have gone and have that judge find that you're factually innocent and order the police department to seal and destroy your record.

 Again, this is where you have to serve the prosecutors.
 They can object to it.
-They'll probably argue against it and it's a very difficult road and a very serious crime in one of the local courthouses.
+They'll probably argue against it, and it's a tough road and a grave crime in one of the local courthouses.
 I got a not-guilty verdict in Pomona, a very conservative courthouse, and I then filed a Petition for Factual Innocence on behalf of my client, and the judge denied it.

-But if you are going to file one of these motions, then obviously you want to sit down with a qualified attorney who knows what they're doing, who has had success with these motions and knows how to file them.
+But if you are going to file one of these motions, you want to sit down with a qualified attorney who knows what they're doing, has had success with these motions, and knows how to file them.
 Call the Hedding Law Firm for help.
 Give them all the facts and details of your case, and then let them give you an honest opinion as to whether or not it's worth your money, time, and aggravation to file a Petition for Factual Innocence.